vindarel/common-lisp-course-in-videos/README.md

 # Issues

 - the course is a bit steep for beginners.
 - sound: my first videos have a meh sound.
 I quickly bought a new microphone (January, 2022) for the following ones, starting with "Lisp syntax and evaluation model".
 Now, the majority of the chapters have a good sound.
-I re-recorded 1 video already and I'll eventually fix the rest.
+I re-recorded a couple videos already and I'll eventually fix the rest.

 # Feedback